 The current direct readout services are derived from satellite sensor data from NOAA's GOES and POES systems.
-NOAA's geostationary (i.e., GOES) direct readout services include Low Rate Information Transmission (LRIT) and GOES VARiable (GVAR) broadcasts.
+NOAA's geostationary (i.e., GOES) direct readout services include Low Rate Information Transmission (LRIT), Emergency Managers Weather Information Network (EMWIN), Data Collection System (DCS) and GOES VARiable (GVAR) broadcasts.
 The polar orbiting (i.e., POES) direct readout services include the analog Automated Picture Transmission (APT) and digital High-Rate Picture Transmission (HRPT) transmissions.

 LRIT is a communications transponder service provided through the GOES spacecraft.
-This low-rate digital service involves the retransmission of low-resolution geostationary and polar orbiter satellite imagery or other meteorological data through the GOES satellites to relatively low cost receiving units within receiving range of the satellite.
+This low-rate digital service involves the retransmission of low-resolution geostationary and polar orbiter satellite imagery or other meteorological data through the GOES satellites to relatively low cost receiving units within hemispheric receiving footprint of the satellite.
 The low-resolution geostationary and polar satellite images are produced at the NOAA Environmental Satellite Processing Center (ESPC) facility in Suitland, Maryland.
-This imagery is produced from the retransmitted GVAR data streams received at the facility.
+This imagery is produced from the retransmitted GVAR data streams received at the facility from the GOES spacecraft.
 The ESPC ingests these retransmitted GVAR data streams through a Front End Processor.
-Based on an automated schedule, the data is subset into sub areas, reduced in spatial resolution, if necessary, and enhanced according to predefined look-up tables.
+Based on an automated schedule, the data is subset into areas, reduced in spatial resolution, if necessary, and enhanced according to predefined look-up tables.
 The resultant LRIT products and imagery (IR and visible) are referred to as sectors which are spatial subsets of the full earth disc corresponding to an area of interest to weather forecasters.
-The generated sectors are then transmitted from the ESPC as digital product via dedicated telephone lines to the Wallops CDA station for transmission through the GOES spacecraft.
+The generated sectors are then transmitted from the ESPC as digital product via dedicated communications lines to the Wallops Command and Data Acquisition Station (WCDAS) for transmission through the GOES spacecraft.

-On the current operational spacecraft (GOES 10/11/12/13) and the planned launch missions of GOES O/P, the LRIT service will migrate from a 128 kbps service to 255 kbps on the GOES-R spacecrafts.
-The LRIT service complies with the CGMS

-Global Specification for LRIT/HRIT (i.e., CGMS Document Number CGMS 03, Issue 2.6, dated August 12, 1999).
+On the current operational spacecraft (GOES 10/11/12/13) and the planned launch missions of GOES O/P (GOES 14/15), the LRIT service will remain a128 kbps service.
+The current LRIT service also contains a copy of the EMWIN data and a copy of the consolidated DCS data stream, both of which are also currently transponded in their own service domains.
+A combined EMWIN/LRIT service at 400 kbps will be deployed on the GOES-R series spacecrafts (GOES-R will no longer have a dedicated EMWIN transponder, and the continuance of DCS being embedded in the LRIT stream is under review).
+The LRIT service complies with the CGMS Global Specification for LRIT/HRIT (i.e., CGMS Document Number CGMS 03, Issue 2.6, dated August 12, 1999).

-With its two operational GOES satellites, NOAA acquires raw data from its two primary instruments used to carry out the main mission.
+With its two operational GOES satellites, NOAA currently acquires raw data from its two primary instruments used to carry out the main mission.
 The Imager is a multichannel instrument that senses radiant energy and reflected solar energy from the Earth's surface and atmosphere.
 The Sounder is a multi-channel instrument that provides data through vertical atmospheric temperature and moisture profiles, surface and cloud top temperatures, and ozone distribution.
 Raw data from these instruments is down-linked to the ground to be processed into GVAR formatted data.
 The GVAR data is up-linked to its corresponding GOES satellite, together with auxiliary data inputs from additional ground equipment, for global re-broadcast to users.